09 Mar 2018

-Despite recent market volatility, figures from Thomson Reuters Lipper show that year-to-date flows and returns for equity funds remain positive.
+Despite recent market volatility, figures from our Lipper data service show that year-to-date flows and returns for equity funds remain positive.

 - Average equity fund return still 0.22 percent higher in first two months of 2018.